 Levels of spending to address health and safety concerns.

+All measures used to address health and safety concerns, including costs, numbers of each measure by year, and any savings attributable to the measure.

 Geographic and building type distribution of health and safety data.

 The types of materials used for air sealing and insulation.